Cretalamna: Habitat

 Fossil evidence of Cretalamna is found in deposits representing a diverse set of marine environments, indicating that it was able to adapt to a wide range of habitats.
 This may have attributed to its ability to exist through a long temporal range.
 The fusiform body of Cretalamna suggests it was a pelagic shark.

 The Cretaceous waters inhabited by Cretalamna were also home to a diverse range of cartilaginous fishes, bony fishes, turtles, squamates, plesiosaurs, pterosaurs, birds, and even some non-avian dinosaurs.

 Diet

-The teeth morphology of Cretalamna implies that it was a generalist.
+The tooth morphology of Cretalamna implies that it was a generalist.
 It was a predator and preyed upon large bony fish, turtles, mosasaurs, squids, and other sharks.
-For example, multiple teeth of C. appendiculata are found around elasmosaurid Futabasaurus, suggesting it predated or scavenged that elasmosaur.
+For example, multiple teeth of C. appendiculata have been found around elasmosaurid Futabasaurus, suggesting it predated or scavenged that elasmosaur.
 Some tooth specimens of Cretalamna exhibit heavy wear—likely the result of drastic diet changes.